bachld97/Article_EZ002/README.md

 ## We are done!

-That's all with basics of the *AVAssetResourceLoaderDelegate*.
+That's all with the basics of the *AVAssetResourceLoaderDelegate*.
 We understand how does it work and how to deal with it.
 You can try the Demo project.<br>

 ### Author
 Yevhenii(Eugene) Zozulia